mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

                 <img src="/images/summit-qa/architecture-08.png" />
               </div>
               <div class="flex-caption">
-                <p>We add a CloudWatch subscription to trigger a Lambda function that processes batches of access logs, determines the stacks that were accessed, and publishes an <code>ACCESS</code> event.</p>
+                <p>A CloudWatch subscription triggers a Lambda function that processes batches of access log messages.
+The function determines the stacks that were accessed and publishes an <code>ACCESS</code> event.</p>
                 <p>The state machine stores the "last accessed time" as metadata for the stack.</p>
               </div>
          </li>